guanquann/Stocksera/README.md

 - This page is currently very basic, open to new suggestions on how to improve this page

 #### /reddit_etf/
-- Analyse the performance of trending tickers on Reddit
+- Analyse the performance of trending tickers on r/wallstreetbets
 - Top 10 most mentioned tickers with the highest sentiment will be added to the "Reddit ETF" when market opens
 - Tickers that fall outside the Top 10 list will be sold